AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/classifications/import-file.md

 Each endpoint is used in the following process:

-1. Create an import job with the [POST import job by dataset ID](#post-create-job) endpoint.
+1. Create an import job entity with the [POST import job by dataset ID](#post-create-job) endpoint.
 2. Upload a file using the [POST import upload file](#post-import-upload-file) endpoint.
 3. Commit your upload using the [POST import commit job](#post-import-commit-job) endpoint.